Workshop meetings will take place in Coker Life Sciences 110:

 Some of the career fields in pharmacy include Community Pharmacy, Hospital Pharmacy, Compounding Pharmacy, Long-Term Care Pharmacy, Academia, etc., with specialties in Pediatrics, Cardiology, Oncology, Infectious Disease, Nuclear Pharmacy, Ambulatory Care and many more.

-According to the U.S Bureau of Labor Statistics, the employment of pharmacists is expected to increase by 25 percent from 2010 to 2020, faster than the average for all occupations due to scientific advances leading to new drug products, expanding roles of pharmacists, and expansion in health care coverage.
+According to the U.S Bureau of Labor Statistics, the employment of pharmacists is expected to increase by 14% from 2012 to 2020.
+The employment rate for pharmacy is growing faster than the average for all occupations due to scientific advances leading to new drug products, expanding roles of pharmacists, and expansion in health care coverage.
 According to the Drug Topics Annual Salary Survey, the average salary for a pharmacist is $118, 000.

-The Doctor of Pharmacy (Pharm.D.) degree program requires at least two years of pre-professional (undergraduate) study followed by four academic years of professional study.
+The Doctor of Pharmacy (Pharm.D) program requires at least 66 hours of undergraduate study (typically two years) followed by four academic years of professional study.

 PharmCAS Webinar: Part One